 Royston Greenwood was named one of Thompson Reuters’ Most Influential Scientific Minds in 2015.

 Royston Greenwood and Bob Hinings are recipients of the Inaugural Pasmore-Woodman Award of the Organizational Development and Change Division, Academy of Management 2015.

-Joel Gehman and Matthew Grimes received the 2015 People’s Choice Award at the 7th Annual Alliance for Research on Corporate Sustainability Conference.
+Joel Gehman and Matthew Grimes received the People’s Choice Award at the 7th Annual Alliance for Research on Corporate Sustainability Conference in 2015.

 Robert Gephart received the Research Methods Division & Sage Publications Distinguished Career Award from the (US) Academy of Management in 2015.
 This award recognizes distinguished scholars who have made significant contributions to the advancement of research methodology.